Can Bladder Cancer Be Found Early?

 - People exposed to certain chemicals at work

-Tests that might be used to screen for bladder cancer
+Tests that might be used to look for bladder cancer

 Urinalysis: One way to test for bladder cancer is to check for blood in the urine (called hematuria).
 This can be done during a urinalysis, which is a simple test to check for blood and other substances in a sample of urine.
 This test is sometimes done during a general health checkup.